Menu

 • The Electric motor: The electric motor and fan which is selected according to the capacity and volume of aeration, as well as the static pressure required to pass air from the channels to the air exit valves in the rooms.

-• Air purification filters: including all kinds of bag filters, washable aluminum filters, and in hygienic air washers, HEPA, carbon, etc., filters are used.
+• Air purification filters: including all kinds of bag filters, washable aluminium filters, and in hygienic air washers, HEPA, carbon, etc., filters are used.

 • Water pump and nozzles: they are responsible for spraying high-pressure water and powder in the air washer machine.